 The frame used for sampling purposes is Statistics Canada's Business Register (BR).
 A stratified random sample is drawn from this frame based on the size of the unit as measured by assets and by operating revenues for the non-financial industries and assets only for the finance and insurance industries.

 The statistical unit used in this survey is the enterprise.
 An enterprise can be a single corporation or a family of corporations under common ownership and/or control, for which consolidated financial statements are produced.

 In the case of simple enterprises, the enterprise and the establishment coincide and both are classified to the same industry.
 However, there exist many multi-establishment enterprises whose establishments may belong to one or more industries.
 Such enterprises are classified to the predominant industry of their establishments.
 For example, a petroleum enterprise may be involved in exploration, mining, refining, shipping and retailing of petroleum products.
-Under NAICS, such an enterprise is classified to the individual NAICS code that relates to the activity that provides the most value-added.
+Under the North American Industry Classification System (NAICS), such an enterprise is classified to the individual NAICS code that relates to the activity that provides the most value-added.

 Sample results are multiplied by a weighting factor to represent the survey population from which the sample was drawn.
 The sampling weight is based on the probability of the unit being selected in the sample.

 For businesses below the sampling threshold (the non-sampled portion of the population), estimates are derived by applying the quarter to quarter movement of sample responses to annual data compiled from Canada Revenue Agency financial statements.
 These estimates are referred to as take-none estimates as they are derived from administrative data.
 The model projects the value of the take-none portion of the population by the most detailed industry aggregation using estimates from the surveyed population and other parameters.

 The total sample size is approximately 5,000 enterprises.